simularium/simulariumio/README.md

 ## Visualize results
 1. In a supported browser (Firefox, Chrome, or Edge), navigate to https://simularium.allencell.org/viewer.
-2. Drag the file output from SimulariumIO from your file browser onto the window or use the file upload dialogue to choose your file
+2. Drag the file output from SimulariumIO from your file browser onto the window or choose Load model > From your device, and select your file from the file upload dialogue.

 <br/>